 There are many ways on how to backup Android contacts to PC.
 But first of all, we will introduce the safest and quickest way of getting your contacts backup done: through D-Back Android data recovery software.
 This application has helped thousands of people successfully back up and recover their precious data directly to their computers.

-Thoroughly scans your Android device to back up and transfer Android contacts to PC.
+Helps you back up and transfer Android contacts to PC easily.

 Back up, transfer, and restore various data types from Android to PC, including contacts, text messages, videos, WhatsApp attachments, images, and more.